18F/hubot-slack-github-issues/README.md

 ## Developing

-Install Node.js per the [installation instructions](#installation).
-You don't need to create a Hubot instance, nor do you need to create Slack or GitHub users, until you intend to deploy the script.
+Install Node.js per the [installation instructions (step #1)](#installation).
+You don't need to create a Hubot instance, a Slack bot user, a GitHub user, a configuration file, or environment variables until you intend to deploy the script.

 After cloning this repository, do the following to ensure your installation is in a good state: